Parameterized Spanning Tree Congestion: Algorithms for Bounded Treewidth

-We will modify the algorithm of \cref{thm:tw-alg}.
-As before, we assume that we start with a tree decomposition of width $\bO(w)$, but now we further apply a result of Bodlaender and Hagerup~\cite{siamcomp/BodlaenderH98} which allows us to edit the tree decomposition so that it now has height (maximum distance from the root to any leaf) $\bO(w^2\log n)$, while the width remains $\bO(w)$.
+\begin{proof} We will modify the algorithm of \cref{thm:tw-alg}.
+As before, we assume that we start with a nice tree decomposition of width $\bO(w)$, but now we further apply a result of~\cite{siamcomp/BodlaenderH98} which allows us to edit the nice tree decomposition so that it now has height (maximum distance from the root to any leaf) $\bO(w^2\log n)$, while the width remains $\bO(w)$.
+It will allow us to bound the accumulated errors of the dynamic programming algorithm.
 Let $h$ be the height of the resulting nice tree decomposition.

 We now modify the dynamic programming table of the algorithm of \cref{thm:tw-alg} as follows: instead of triples $(S,\ell,c)$, we will store triples $(S,\ell,\hat{c})$, where $\hat{c}$ is now a function on $E(S)$ with range $\{0\} \cup \setdef{{(1+\delta)}^i}{i \in \mathbb{N}, \, {(1+\delta)}^i \le (1+\varepsilon)k}$.
 In other words, instead of storing for each edge of $S$ its current congestion (which is an integer in $[0,k]$), we store an integer power of $(1+\delta)$, where $\delta$ is a parameter we define as $\delta = \frac{\varepsilon}{2h}$.